AquilineDrones/rancher-catalog-db/README.md

-FarmCat
+Rancher Catalog DB
 =======
-Catalog for the Rancher infrastructure.
+Catalog for the Rancher infrastructure that includes common DB patterns used

+Some resources are clones from the main public community catalog for rancher.